exalsius/client-hw-info/README.md

 Ensure that the binary is executable.
 If not, run ``chmod +x client-hw-info-v*``
 Execute ``./client-hw-info-v* --skip-heartbeat``

+## How to build

+``cargo build --release`` automatically builds a static Linux 64 bit binary as defined in the config.toml file.
+Ensure that musl is installed on your system.

 ## How to run

 Simply execute ``./target/release/client-hw-info-v*`` if you built it or execute the binary in the release folder if you downloaded a release.